RFUniverse: A Multiphysics Simulation Platform for Embodied AI: Experiments

 \subsection{Machine Specification}

-During training, all experiments are benchmarked on Ubuntu 20.04 platform with two Intel(R) Xeon(R) Platinum 8276 CPU and 1 NVIDIA Geforce RTX 3080 graphic card.
-Due to different calculating burden in various tasks, we dynamically adjust the action time step.
-We set the action time step for rigid object interaction $t_a^r=\frac{1}{30}s$ and for deformable object interaction $t_a^d=\frac{1}{15}s$.
-We raise time scale to accelerate training process and reach physical time step $t_s^r=\frac{1}{60}s$ and $t_s^d=\frac{1}{30}s$.
+During training, all experiments are benchmarked on Ubuntu 22.04 platform with Intel(R) Core(TM) i9-10900K CPU and 1 NVIDIA Geforce GTX 1080Ti graphic card.
+Due to different calculating burdens in the tasks, we dynamically adjust the action time step.
+We set the action time step for rigid object interaction $t_a^r=\frac{1}{50}s$ , for deformable object, fluid, and air interaction $t_a^d=\frac{1}{25}s$, and for cutting task $t_a^c=\frac{1}{20}s$.